YoinkBird/cyclesafe/report/report.md

 * assess model - interpret according to domain knowledge and test/train. revise parameters and start over as needed.

 The modeling phase was revisited several times as part of the rapid-implementation strategy.
-In essence, the first iteration started with a simple placeholder model and by the final iteration had been transformed into an application-specific model suited for real-world implementation.
+The first iteration started with a simple placeholder model and the final iteration consisted of an application-specific model suited for real-world implementation.

 As determined during the data understanding phase, the dataset is mostly categorical.
 Therefore, each model is based on a decision tree algorithm, which are well suited for analysing categorical data.

-@DATADESC: Most of the features in the dataset are categorical, and most of the continuous features have discrete values and can be used as categorical features.

-NOTE: model had to be "dialed back" to accomodate what users can provide, @FUTUREWORK: segmentation

 #### Overview of Modeling Stage: